Charles Law (British politician)

-The Honourable Charles Ewan Law QC (14 June 1792 – 13 August 1850), was a judge and Conservative Party politician in the United Kingdom.
+The Honourable Charles Ewan Law (14 June 1792 – 13 August 1850) was a judge and Conservative Party politician in the United Kingdom.

 Background and education

 Law was the second son of Edward Law, 1st Baron Ellenborough, by Anne Towry, daughter of Captain George Philip Towry, of Shipley, Northumberland.
 Edward Law, 1st Earl of Ellenborough, was his elder brother.
 He was educated at St John's College, Cambridge, graduating M.A. in 1812.

 Legal and political career

+Law succeeded Newman Knowlys as Recorder of London in 1833 and was a Queen's Counsel.
+He claimed that Britain's constitutional history was that of a "Christian constitution" and supported the death penalty for un-Christian crimes, including sodomy.
+In total, he pronounced the sentence of death on 20 prisoners, including James Pratt and John Smith.

 Law was returned to parliament as one of two representatives for Cambridge University in 1835, a seat he held until his death in 1850.
-He succeeded Newman Knowlys as Recorder of London in 1833 and was a Queen's Counsel.
+While MP, Law opposed changes to prison reform, including changes to reduce Penal transportation and to reduce crimes that involved the death penalty.